guming/browserOnly/docs/docs/deployment.md

 # Deployment Guide

-This guide will walk you through the process of deploying the BrowserBee documentation to GitHub Pages.
+This guide will walk you through the process of deploying the BrowserOnly documentation to GitHub Pages.

 ## Prerequisites